Nirmal-Mudaliar/Currency-Converter/README.md

 # Currency-Converter
-Currency converter is desktop application that lets you to convert amount from one currency to another.
+Currency converter is responsive desktop application that lets you to convert amount from one currency to another.

 ## Screenshots
 <img src="Currency Converter/Images/img_1.png" alt="image-1" height="250px">